insure logo

 Quality Verified

-Non-owner auto insurance in Colorado is $333 annually, which is $47 lower than the rest of the country on average, according to Insure.com’s 2023 rate analysis.
+Non-owner car insurance in Colorado costs $287 annually, which is $66 lower than the average nationally, according to a 2023 rate analysis from Insure.com.

-Many companies offer these policies in Colorado, such as Geico, Kemper Insurance and State Farm.
+In Colorado, non-owner policies are available from companies such as Geico, Kemper Insurance and State Farm.

 “Non-owner policies provide the minimum coverage required by the state, as well as some optional add-ons, but there are specific requirements by the insurance carriers to provide this coverage in lieu of a traditional auto insurance policy,” says Patti Clement, senior vice president of private client services at HUB International, a leading personal insurance brokerage.

-In addition to understanding the various requirements, it’s important to learn what non-owner insurance is, which companies offer it and how much it costs in Colorado.
+Learn more about the various requirements, what non-owner insurance is, which companies offer it and how much it costs in Colorado.

 How much does non-owner auto insurance cost in Colorado?

-Non-owner insurance is usually less expensive than typical auto insurance—insurers consider non-owner policyholders as less risky because they have minimal access to a vehicle.
+Non-owner insurance is usually less expensive than full coverage car insurance—insurers consider non-owner policyholders as less risky because they have minimal access to a vehicle.

 Which insurer offers the cheapest non-owner insurance rates in Colorado?

-At $513, Farmers Insurance charges the highest rate for non-owner insurance in the state.
+At $513 a year, Farmers charges the highest rate for non-owner insurance in the state.

 To find the best price, compare quotes from different insurance companies.
 Below is a list of the cheapest non-owner insurance available in the state.